 The different ways to treat yellow jacket stings include removing the stinger, monitoring for signs of allergic reaction and reducing the pain caused by the sting.
 Allergic reactions should be treated by a medical professional to reduce the risk of anaphylactic shock.
-For who don't have allergies, it typically is safe to treat yellow jacket stings at home using general first aid techniques.
+For who don't have allergies, it is typically safe to treat yellow jacket stings at home using general first aid techniques.

 Yellow jacket wasp stings account for the majority of bee stings.
 Along with honeybees, they are believed to account for more than 90 percent of all stings.
 Yellow jackets, especially the females, are very aggressive and often will sting multiple times when provoked.
 These heavy-bodied wasps are easily identified by the yellow and black markings on their bodies.

 When a yellow jacket stings a human, it injects venom from the stinger.
-The bee’s venom can cause swelling that might increase for as long as 24 hours following the sting.
+The insect's venom can cause swelling that might increase for as long as 24 hours following the sting.
 Other symptoms include pain, itching and redness at the site.
 The itching usually begins after the pain subsides, typically one to two hours after the sting.
 It is important for yellow jacket stings to be treated immediately to reduce the risk of infection.

 General first aid steps to treat yellow jacket stings include removing the stinger, cleansing the area with soap and water and icing the site to reduce swelling.
 The stinger can be removed by scraping a straight-edged object such as a credit card against the stinger itself.
-Tweezers should not be used, because they can squeeze the venom sack and cause more venom to be released.
+Tweezers should not be used, because they can squeeze the venom sac and cause more venom to be released.
 An antihistamine or topical cream might reduce the itching associated with the bite.

 In the event of a suspected allergic reaction, assessing the victim’s airway and breathing is vital.
 If the airway becomes blocked, cardiopulmonary resuscitation (CPR) should be performed immediately after calling for emergency help.
 The victim should be kept calm, and any constricting items should be removed to avoid damage from swelling.